 This is a place where moving a stone could require months of paperwork processing, and most likely you would still get rejected. – Enrico

-During their demolision process layers of history belonging to differnt eras of the building were uncovered piece by piece.
+During their demolition process layers of history belonging to different eras of the building were uncovered piece by piece.
 In order to capture these memories of the building studio O maintained some of these original interior features, such as parts of the original brick floor, niches and doorways.

 Re-traced Memories – Gulou

 During the remodeling of Beijing’s Gulou area over the last two years, many of the area’s courtyards were demolished and their residents relocated. studio O wanted to preserve some precious “moments” that once belonged to this area before they were swept away, by collecting textures from everyday scenes.